DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Monopod

-I figured I’d mention the monopod here as well, because, while not a tripod, there are some shoots where a tripod isn’t necessary.
+I figured I’d mention the monopod here as well because, while not a tripod, there are some shoots where a tripod isn’t necessary.

-Monopods are useful for on-the-go quick and mobile shooting.
+Monopods are useful for quick on-the-go and mobile shooting.
 They offer fast stabilization when accuracy isn’t the most important.

 Monopods have easy adjustment locks on the legs, usually twist locks, not to mention they’re much lighter since you’re only carrying 1/3rd of the tripod in your hands.

-Your best bet is to find yourself a tripod where one of the legs is removable and doubles as a monopod rather than buying yourself a monopod separately unless you can justify the expense based on the shoots you’re hired to do.
+Your best bet is to find yourself a tripod where one of the legs is removable and doubles as a monopod rather than buying a monopod separately unless you can justify the expense based on the shoots you’re hired to do.

 GorillaPod